xdoardo/co-thesis/thesis/chapters/delay/monads.typ

 The term above represent the same converging computation, albeit in a different number of steps.
 There are situations in which we want to consider equal computations that result in the same outcome, be it a concrete value (or failure) or a diverging computation.
-Of course, we cannot use Agda's propositional equality, as the two terms _are not the same_:
+We cannot use Agda's propositional equality, as the two terms _are not the same_:
 #mycode(
-  ref: <code-comp-a-eq-comp-b>,
+  label: <code-comp-a-eq-comp-b>,
   "https://github.com/ecmma/co-thesis/blob/master/agda/lujon/Codata/Sized/Delay/Examples.agda#L15",
 )[
 //typstfmt::off